 Compatibility: If you have a smart home system or other security devices, consider choosing an alarm that is compatible with your existing system.

-Discover everything you need to know to make your outside space look fantastic, quickly and easily, with hundreds of simple ideas, designer tricks, affordable products and expert advice with a Modern Gardens Membership.
-Find out more about the benefits of being a Member now.
+Subscribe to Modern Gardens magazine and get the most out of your outdoor space.
+Discover everything you need to know to make your outside space look fantastic, quickly and easily, with hundreds of simple ideas, designer tricks, affordable products and expert advice in every issue of Modern Gardens.
+View our latest subscription offers to save on shop prices.

 Alex Boyd is a Commercial Content Writer for Modern Gardens specialising in Power tools and pressure washers.
 In his spare time, he enjoys DIY, Travel, Gardening, and music.